Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

-2 – 3 years is a common lifespan of a domesticated betta fish, however up to 6 years is very achievable and 10 can be done!
-You just need to make sure you can give your Japanese fighting fish the best environment possible.
-This site wants to make that 10 year achievement possible for you and your Japanese fighting fish.
+Two to three years is the average lifespan of a domesticated betta fish.
+However, up to 6 years is very achievable and 10 has been done!
+You just need to make sure you can give your betta fish the best environment possible.

 Secret Betta Tip: Bettas are often adults when sold at pet stores.
 Ask how old the fish is to ensure you have your fish for the longest time possible or even get a very young betta from a breeder instead.

-As mentioned before ideally your betta tank will be at least 5 gallons, 1.5 – 2 gallon tanks have done the job for many owners but we feel 5 is the magic minimum number.
+As mentioned before ideally your betta tank will be at least 5 gallons, 1.5 – 2 gallon tanks have done the job for many owners but we feel 5 is the magic minimum number for the healthiest and happiest betta fish.

 Betta specific fish food is great as it has taken into account the natural diet of the fish and has been produced to match (or close enough) the fish’s natural requirements.

-An aquarium plant or two can provide a great retreat for your betta.
+A few live aquarium plants can provide a great retreat for your betta.
 It can also provide shade to help avoid algae growing so fast and can also help naturally filter out some impurities and nitrogen that will build up in the tank.

 We have some information on the natural habitat of bettas and how your tank can be set up to replicate this on the homepage.